Water Damage Restoration – Water Removal, Cleanup and Repairs

 Step 4: Cleaning and Sanitizing

-Thorough, professional water damage and restoration cleaning is a required step in all home restoration projects.
-At the same time, restoration companies work to preserve as much of your personal property as possible.
+Thorough, professional water damage and restoration cleaning is required in all home restoration projects.
+At the same time, companies work to preserve as much of your personal property as possible.

 Cleaning should always be performed by experts trained in the safety and sanitization requirements of water-damaged homes.